strahe/aiologin/README.rst

     @property
     def forbidden(self):
         return False
-*Note* The User class should inherit from aiologin.AbstractUser and define its authenticated and forbidden properties inside the user class.
-If these conditions are not met the module with throw executions.
+*Note:* The User class should inherit from aiologin.AbstractUser and define its authenticated and forbidden properties inside the user class.
+If these conditions are not met the module with throw Exceptions.

 Further Setup
 -----